-If you have received a suspicious email, letter, SMS or phone call purportedly from SingPost, call SingPost's hotline at 1605 to verify the authenticity of such messages.
+If you have received a suspicious email, letter, text message or phone call purportedly from SingPost, call SingPost's hotline at 1605 to verify the authenticity of such messages.

-Do not respond to them or click on any hyperlink in the email.
+Do not respond to them or click on any hyperlink.
 In the case of suspicious phone calls, you should request for the caller’s full name, telephone number and department and validate this through our Customer Service hotline at 1605.

 If you suspect that you have responded to a phishing scam with personal or financial information, you are advised to:

 - Change the passwords or PINs on all your online accounts; and

 - Contact your banks to stop any transactions.

 - Monetary Authority of Singapore